m5c/EthereumGuide/README.md

     </dependencies>
 ```

-*Note: Some IDEs, (e.g. IntelliJ) do not detect changes to your maven configuration files by default.
+ > * Some IDEs, (e.g. IntelliJ) do not detect changes to your maven configuration files by default.
 This means that your java code cannot use external libraries, even if you added them to your ```pom.xml```.
 Look out for a corresponding popup and select "[enable auto-imports](http://testerhq.com/2013/09/18/do-enable-auto-import-in-intellij-for-maven-projects-need-to-be-imported/)".*

 #### Code